wso2/docs-ei/en/streaming-integrator/docs/admin/minimum-ha-deployment.md

             vi .workerThreads - Define a number of worker threads for the TCP server to handle the connections.
                 Default value is 10.

     g .
-To configure the TCP client via which requests are sent to the SP cluster, add a subsection named eventSyncClientPool and add information as follows
+To configure the TCP client via which requests are sent to the SI cluster, add a subsection named eventSyncClientPool and add information as follows

             i . maxActive - Define the maximum number of active connections that must be allowed in the TCP client pool